intrepidOlivia/pixelstomp-server/README.md

 * user {string}: The user ID for a Youtube channel
 * callback {function}: Function that's called when the videoID is retrieved.

-`getUserChannelComments(user, channel)`: For any given user and any given channel, retrieve that user's comments on the most recent ten videos posted by that channel.
-Only queries 1000 comments per video.
-* user {string}: The user ID for a Youtube user.
-* channel {string}: The channel ID to search the comments of.

 `getVideoChannel(videoID)`: Retrieves the channel ID for any given video.
 Returns a Promise that resolves with the Channel ID as a string.
 * videoID {string}: The video ID of a Youtube video.